 As time went on, Early English architecture became more complex, especially in the way the windows were designed.
 Instead of single or grouped lancets, there were larger windows in which the upper part was filled with patterns of stone glazing bars called tracery.
 The church at Wyck Rissington has a chancel with both lancet windows and windows in which pairs of lancets are combined with other shapes to produce a basic kind of tracery.
 Another early tracery design is called Y-tracery, because the glazing bars form the shape of a Y. More elaborate tracery made of up regular patterns of shapes – circles, trefoils, quatrefoils, and so on – has been dubbed geometric tracery by architectural historians.
 It is seen to beautiful effect in buildings such as the Angel Choir in Lincoln Cathedral.

 In the late-13th century, Gothic architecture became still more ornate as the Decorated Gothic style evolved.
 Windows became more elaborate, with a wealth of intricate stone tracery, some of it making up much more complex patterns than previously.
+The extraordinary range of these patterns is illustrated not just by the windows themselves, but by carving imitating window tracery, as for example on the delightful eight-sided font at Brailes.
 Decorative carving became more naturalistic and mouldings, like the tracery, were more curvaceous, with arches sometimes taking the double-curved form called the ogee.
 Windows, like those at Ledbury (photograph above), could be encrusted with ornamental ballflowers, and interior details could be covered with carving of great beauty and fluency, as in Bristol Cathedral.
 In such high-status buildings the effect could be one of virtuoso carving running riot, but the riot was interrupted in 1348 when the Black Death hit Britain.
 With the huge death toll, many commercial and artistic activities, including building, slowed down or, in some places, stopped completely for many years.

 In both early phases of Gothic, Early English and Decorated, the architecture seems to point skywards.
 This effect is enhanced by quite steeply pitched roofs, pointed windows, the widespread building of spires, and the addition of other upward-pointing features such as pinnacles.
 Because of the increase in window size, interiors are usually lighter than those of Norman churches.
 Gothic churches were also originally colourful places.
 Sadly, few of the medieval wall paintings survive, but those that do give a hint of the vibrant colour present in these early Gothic buildings.
 Their builders were also resourceful in the use of different coloured stone, as in the beautiful arcades of Lincoln Cathedral.